EonConsulting/develop/README.md

 # PHPStencil

-All the documentation can be found here: [PHPStencil Wiki](https://github.com/EonConsulting/PHPStencil/wiki)
+All the documentation can be found here: [Graphs Wiki](https://github.com/EonConsulting/Graphs/wiki)